jackworthen/file-splitter/README.md

 - **📊 Split by Rows**: Divide files by exact row count
 - **🔧 Smart Delimiter Detection**: Automatically detects CSV delimiters
 - **⚙️ Custom Delimiters**: Use your own delimiter for maximum flexibility
+- **🎛️ Column Selection**: Choose which columns to include or exclude from split files
 - **✅ Row Count Validation**: Automatic verification that input and output row counts match
 - **🛑 Cancellation Support**: Stop operations mid-process with partial file preservation